Hunting Rules and Regulations

 - All participants are expected to initiate proactive communications with the University deer management program administrator should problems arise in the course of their activities at email@example.com.

 - If you harvest an antlered deer, you will be required to harvest an antlerless deer within two years to maintain eligibility in the program for future years.

 - No fires, camping, or littering.

 - Use of drugs and alcohol will not be tolerated.

-- Unless otherwise noted, all areas previously in the Deer Management Program that are NOT listed below will be posted and closed to hunting.
+- Unless otherwise noted, all areas previously in the Deer Management Program that are NOT listed on the program reservation site will be posted and closed to hunting.
 Individuals trespassing or illegally hunting on these properties will be prosecuted.

 - Arnot Hunting Program: The deer hunting program for Arnot Forest is being managed separately.
 For information and to apply to that program, please visit their website.

 - On-line Deer Management System: Approximately 2-3 weeks after passing the test and completing the permit application, you will be notified of your approval for the Cornell Deer Management Program via email.
 You then will be required to create an on-line account for our Deer Management System in order to print out your permit, maps, manage all hunting reservations, and report hunting and harvest activity.
 Hunters must make reservations for specifics sites and days through the Deer Management System in order to hunt.
 Reservations must also be removed if hunters are not able to hunt on the reserved day.
 Repeated failure to remove unused reservations will result in the hunting permit being revoked.

 - Rewards and incentives: Continuing this year, we are providing a reward and incentive component to our deer program through how our reservation system works.
 Returning, veteran hunters that have harvested an antlerless deer in the prior year will be allowed to make reservations for 7 days in advance the day’s date.
 All other hunters will be allowed to make reservations for 3 days in advance of the day’s date.